BlackPeter13/Spiral-Pool/README.md

 ## Acknowledgments

 Spiral Pool is community-driven free and open-source software.
 Bug reports, feature suggestions, and feedback from the community are what shape this project &mdash; every report helps make the software better for all operators.
-If you've found an issue or have an idea, open a [GitHub Issue](https://github.com/SpiralPool/Spiral-Pool/issues) or reach out via email at spiralpool@proton.me.
-All contributions are greatly appreciated.
+If you've found an issue or have an idea, open a [GitHub Issue](https://github.com/SpiralPool/Spiral-Pool/issues) All contributions are greatly appreciated.

 This implementation follows the [Stratum V2 Specification](https://github.com/stratum-mining/sv2-spec) for V2 protocol support and uses the [Noise Protocol Framework](https://noiseprotocol.org/) for encryption.
 Block template handling follows BIP 22/23 specifications.